Victoria’s Secret’s Lorena Rae Lies On The Beach In A Plunging Bikini

-Victoria’s Secret model Lorena Rae stunned in a gorgeous new photo posted to Instagram this week as she laid on her side in a plunging black bikini.
+Victoria’s Secret model Lorena Rae stunned in a gorgeous new photo posted to Instagram this week, an image in which she laid on her side in a plunging black bikini.
 The 25-year-old beauty looked every inch the supermodel in the sizzling swimwear shot as she modeled a chic two-piece from fellow VS model Devon Windsor‘s line, Devon Windsor Swim.

-The hot photo shared on January 22 had the beauty stretched out on her side as she rested on a long white towel that was placed out on the sand for the hot beach shoot.
+The hot photo shared on January 22 had the beauty stretched out on her side on a long white towel that was placed on the sand.

 As for her bikini look, Lorena slipped into a black two-piece that was made up of a full bikini top that plunged pretty low to show off her décolletage.
-The glamorous look featured a collar around her neck and thicker straps over her shoulders.
+The glamorous look featured a collar and thicker straps over her shoulders.

-She put the top with a pair of matching bottoms in the same black material that worked alongside the top to perfectly highlight her seriously slim waist and flat tummy.

-The briefs sat below her bellybutton and also featured a stylish belt around her hips with a glistening metallic gold fastening in the center.
+She coupled the top with a pair of matching bottoms that perfectly highlighted her seriously slim waist and flat tummy.
+The briefs sat below her navel and also featured a stylish belt with a glistening gold fastening in the center.

-Lorena laid on her right side with her left arm placed on her slim waist and her head resting on her right arm as she placed her hand around her head.
+Lorena laid on her right side, with her left arm placed over her slim waist.
+Her head rested on her right arm as she brought her hand around.
 She kept her legs together and slightly bent her knees.

-The stunning German model proudly showed off her all-over tan as she posed at the beach during the swimwear shoot which was all to promote Devon’s brand, which she officially launched last year.

-The beach stretched off into the distance all around her while Lorena kept her eyes closed with her long brunette hair scraped back and away from her face to put her natural beauty front and center.
+The beach stretched off into the distance behind her while Lorena kept her eyes closed, and her long brunette hair was slicked back and away from her face, putting her natural beauty front and center.

+The stunning German model proudly showed off her all-over tan as she posed at the beach during the swimwear shoot.
+The image promoted Devon’s brand, which she officially launched last year.

 In the caption, Devon Windsor Swim simply put three sleeping emoji.